Human Resource Development

 Colour coding HRD, Samsung style

-But the predominant theme in the campus is Green, emphasising the company's commitment to integrity.
-As Mr Ja Hwan Song, Vice-President, Globalisation Team, HRD Centre, recently told a group journalists from India, the people philosophy is quite simply giving them a wealth of opportunities to reach their full potential.
-Realising that change is a constant and the innovation is critical to keep pace, the HRD Centre tries to equip its people to think differently.
+But the predominant theme in the campus is Green, emphasizing the company's commitment to integrity.
+As Mr Ja Hwan Song, Vice-President, Globalization Team, HRD Centre, recently told a group journalists from India, the people philosophy is quite simply giving them a wealth of opportunities to reach their full potential.
+Realizing that change is a constant and the innovation is critical to keep pace, the HRD Centre tries to equip its people to think differently.

 Believing that a business cannot be successful unless it creates prosperity and opportunity for others, he says Samsung cares as much for its staff as for societies it operates in by being socially and environmentally responsible.

-The training centre prepares new comers to Samsung for the journey with the organisation, promotes to take up the new responsibilities, senior executives to exchange ideas, and the top echelons to think far into the future.
+The training center prepares new comers to Samsung for the journey with the organization, promotes to take up the new responsibilities, senior executives to exchange ideas, and the top echelons to think far into the future.
 This is done chiefly through three key initiatives:

-Shared Value Programme: The attempt is to give new comers the basics of doing good business.
-History, tradition, values form the basis of the programme with sessions on teamwork and creativity.
+Shared Value Program: The attempt is to give new comers the basics of doing good business.
+History, tradition, values form the basis of the program with sessions on teamwork and creativity.

-Business Leader Programme: A five-month initiative to develop the leaders of the next generation.
+Business Leader Program: A five-month initiative to develop the leaders of the next generation.